reymon359/how-to-live/advices/Take responsibility/index.md

 ## Resources and credits

-I learned this while growing up.
-In some way, software development helped on this because It made me realize you have to be responsible and maintain whatever you create.
+Doing software development made me better at this.
+Realizing you have to be responsible and maintain whatever you create.

 In addition, some books I read discussed responsibility and blaming, for example, Your Erroneous Zones from Wayne Dyer or Stephen R. Covey's The 7 Habits of Highly Effective People.